Private Investigations FAQs

 Private Investigations: FAQs

 Q: How can I check the status of a license on the web site?

-From the Private Investigations page, Select Look up a License, then click on Licensed Professional or Licensed Facility.
+From the homepage page, Select verify a license or permit, then click on Licensed Professional or Licensed Facility.
 Then fill in the known information.

 Q: How do I get a replacement license if my license is lost or stolen?

 Send a written request for a replacement license, a 2” x 2” passport style photograph, along with an explanation of how your license was lost or stolen.
 Mail or email to the PI Board with your current return address:

 PO Box 25101

 Santa Fe, NM 87504

 Q: How long will it take to get my license?